• Disease Overview

 Causes

-Although no altered genes have been identified to be associated with Weismann-Netter-Stuhl syndrome, researchers believe that the disorder is inherited in an autosomal dominant manner.
-Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+Reports in the medical literature indicate that this condition may be inherited in an autosomal dominant pattern.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 • < Previous section